-- Write down any symptoms you noticed and when they started, even if they seem unrelated to an upper respiratory infection.
+- Any symptoms you noticed and when they started, even if they seem unrelated to an upper respiratory infection.

-- Write down key medical information, such as if your child was born prematurely or if he or she has a heart or lung problem.
+- Key medical information, such as if your child was born prematurely or if he or she has a heart or lung problem.

-- Write down details about child care, considering other locations where your family may have been exposed to respiratory infections.
+- Details about child care, considering other locations where your family may have been exposed to respiratory infections.

-- Write down questions to ask your doctor.
-Your time with your doctor is limited.
-Preparing a list of questions will help you make the most of your time together.
+- Questions to ask your doctor.
 List your questions from most important to least important in case time runs out.

 - What is likely causing these symptoms?
 Are there other possible causes?